-This free Program is delivered by St John Ambulance, teaching primary school students on the importance of First Aid and what to do in an event of an emergency.
+This free Program teaches primary school students on the importance of First Aid and what to do in an event of an emergency.

-In 2019, The St John Ambulance First Aid in Schools Program delivered free First Aid training to more than 174,000 Victorian Primary School Students at no cost to schools or parents and so far, we have taught more than 1,000,000 children since the program started in 2013.
+In 2019, The St John Ambulance First Aid in Schools Program delivered free First Aid training to more than 174,000 Victorian Primary School Students at no cost to schools or parents and so far, we have taught more than 1 million children since the program started in 2013.

 The knowledge and skills gained in our First Aid in Schools Program will develop First Aid awareness in school children and contribute to building a more resilient community.
-This learning is age-appropriate and integrates with the Victoria Curriculum F-10.The program has been adapted to suit a Virtual delivery using Zoom technology during the current pandemic, until a time when external visitors will be allowed back into schools.
+This learning is age-appropriate and integrates with the Victoria Curriculum F-10.The program has been adapted to suit a Virtual delivery using video conferencing platforms (Webex or Zoom) during the current pandemic, until a time when external visitors will be allowed back into schools.

 The program has been adapted to: